 Every piece of Laurie Sarah Jewelry you purchase is a fine work of art.
 Just like a priceless vase, or an expensive painting, knowing how to care for your art will minimize repairs and increase the longevity of your beautiful jewelry.
 The following is Laurie Sarah’s basic Jewelry Care Guide.

-MY GOODNESS!
-CAN YOU WEAR YOUR JEWELRY ANYWHERE??
+MY GOODNESS, CAN I WEAR MY JEWELRY ANYWHERE?!

 Of course!
 Let’s step back a moment and look at the principle of what is being said.
 “Be careful with your jewelry!”
 I’m not going to tell you when to, and when not to wear your jewelry.
 But what I will do, is I will give some of the main instances where a ring can be damaged and give you the reasons why.
 Then you, as an educated client, can make your own decision whether there will be instances where you will take your jewelry off or not.

-So here are the main things that can cause damage to jewelry.
-Of course this is not all-inclusive.
-But it gives you the idea.
+Below is a list that includes the main things that can cause damage to jewelry.
+Of course this is not all-inclusive, but it gives you the idea.
 For care for specific gemstones (they require their own separate care), please feel free to visit our “Gemstone FAQ’s” section of our blog.
 If you don’t see the particular gemstone you want information about, please contact us.

 Gripping things can cause your ring to bend over time, can chip stones, or damage prongs leading to lost stones.
 Activities that commonly involve gripping include weight lifting, riding a bike, gripping the steering wheel, etc.